KBNLresearch/iromlab/doc/userGuide.md

 ![](./img/finished.png)

-Now press *OK*, and Iromlab will close.
+After pressing *OK*, Iromlab will reset to its initial state and you can create a new batch.

 ## Exiting Iromlab